About Counseling

 You can show up unsure, overwhelmed, or in-between.
 Therapy is where we sort through it together, one honest conversation at a time.

-Amanda Whichard is a Gulf Coast native whose story has carried her from Texas to San Francisco to Tennessee—and ultimately back home to Mississippi, where the shoreline, family, and familiar salt air continue to offer clarity and renewal.
+Amanda Whichard is a Gulf Coast native whose story has carried her to Texas, San Francisco and Tennessee—and ultimately back home to Mississippi, where the shoreline, family, and familiar salt air continue to offer clarity and renewal.
 Her journey to becoming a therapist is shaped by faith, resilience, personal healing, and a desire to offer others the kind of calm, grounded support she once needed herself.

 Throughout her career, Amanda has worked with a wide range of mental health concerns, including trauma, OCD, anxiety, depression, Bipolar Disorder, ADHD, grief, dissociation, and life transitions.
 She is trained in EMDR, iCBT for OCD, and trauma-informed care, allowing her to support clients with effective, evidence-based tools tailored to their unique needs—whether they prefer a secular or faith-integrated approach.